Atlas-OS/Atlas/docs/building.md

 and the stamped OEM version.
 Use `-PlaybookPath` when verifying against a non-default source tree.
 The builder verifies its temporary archive before publishing it, and CI runs the same verifier independently.
 A failed build leaves an existing destination archive unchanged.

+## Native assembly

+The payload compiles `Scripts\Modules\Atlas.Core\Native\Atlas.Native.cs` at runtime.
+`tools/native/Build-AtlasNative.ps1` builds the same source ahead of time into `artifacts\native\Atlas.Native.dll` with the Roslyn `csc.exe` from a Visual Studio or Build Tools installation (found through `vswhere`, or given with `-CompilerPath`), using `/deterministic` so the same source and compiler produce byte-identical output, and writes the SHA-256 beside it. `-SignCertificateThumbprint` signs the DLL with SHA-256 and a timestamp.
+The loader only accepts a DLL with a valid Authenticode signature, so an unsigned build is a local check, not something to ship; the project does not have a code-signing certificate yet. `-AllowLegacyCompiler` falls back to the .NET Framework `csc.exe`, whose output is not reproducible.

 ## CI and releases